publiccodenet/about/activities/communication/run-a-community-call.md

 ### No-show

-In the case of nobody being on time for when the call starts, wait at least 15 minutes before closing the call.
+In the case of nobody being on time for the call starting time, wait at least 15 minutes before closing the call.
 If possible, leave the call open the entire hour for potential late drop-ins.

 ### Introduction round